Swimming: A race away from retirement, she booked an Olympics spot for Singapore and made history

 OBSTACLES IN AND OUT OF THE WATER

-It isn’t only the vast blue expense that an open water swimmer has to contend with.
+It isn’t only the vast blue expanse that an open water swimmer has to contend with.
 There are jellyfish to repel, competitors to battle, oil slicks to avoid.

 Liew recalled a casual swim off Singapore's East Coast where her elbow bumped into something hard.
 The next day, her arm erupted in tiny pustules.